Why stay at The Vagabond During World Cup

 Option Cost Travel Time Best For

-Brightline + shuttle Train and shuttle fee 30 to 50 min Visitors, avoiding traffic
+Brightline + shuttle Train and shuttle fee 30-50 min Visitors avoiding traffic

-Organized shuttle Varies 40 to 60 min Groups, package travel
+Organized shuttle Varies 40-60 min Groups, package travel

 Drive & Park at the Stadium